Fire Ban

 The Use of Public Beaches and Water Areas Bylaw prohibits fires of any kind year round on the beaches around Mannion Bay, specifically Sandy Beach.

-Campfires as defined below by the Wildfire Regulation definitions are allowed as long as only dry wood is burned.
-No leaves, wet wood or green waste permitted as these will cause large amounts of smoke.
+Campfires (when permitted) are defined below by the Wildfire Regulation definitions are allowed as long as only clean, dry firewood is burned.

 Campfire – An open fire that meets both of the following requirements (as defined in the Wildfire Regulation (s.1):